dsteyn44/comic_craze_MS3/TESTING.md

 ## Bugs
 - script.js and slider.js <script> would not load in index.html.
 Action: it was the incorrect path in the script. works now.

+### Further Testing

+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## User stories